Discrete symmetries and Efficient Counting of Operators: Introduction

 The latter is an approach employed for example in flavour physics, in the hope that the imprint of some ordering principle behind the generational pattern of masses and couplings can be discerned: The SM is extended with some new field or some new symmetry in the hope to reduce the typically large number of subleading operators by promoting apparent patterns to features of the model (see e.g.~\cite{Bordone:2019uzc,Feruglio:2019ybq,Faroughy:2020ina,Greljo:2022cah}).

 A certain temptation then presents itself: We wish to devote our time \emph{studying} subleading operator bases, but not to construct and especially \emph{verify} them, leading to the risk of working with over- or undercomplete bases.
 A helpful tool in this endeavour is the Hilbert series~\cite{Lehman:2015via,Lehman:2015coa,Henning:2015daa}, which can be used to derive the number and field content (though not the precise index structure) of effective operators.
-Remarkable progress has been made in recent years to apply the Hilbert Series to both weakly and strongly coupled EFTs~\cite{Henning:2015alf,Graf:2020yxt}, including complications from charge conjugation and CP transformations~\cite{Henning:2017fpj,Graf:2020yxt,Kondo:2022wcw}, and to derive insight into the structure of EFTs at high~\cite{Melia:2020pzd}, as well as all~\cite{Helset:2020yio,Talbert:2022unj} effective orders.
+Remarkable progress has been made in recent years to apply the Hilbert Series to both weakly and strongly coupled EFTs~\cite{Henning:2015alf,Graf:2020yxt}, including complications from charge conjugation and CP transformations~\cite{Henning:2017fpj,Graf:2020yxt,Kondo:2022wcw,Sun:2022aag}, and to derive insight into the structure of EFTs at high~\cite{Melia:2020pzd}, as well as all~\cite{Helset:2020yio,Talbert:2022unj} effective orders.
+Recently, the application of the Hilbert Series to EFTs is also beginning to intersect with some earlier applications, like the study of flavour invariants in EFTs~\cite{Yu:2022nxj,Yu:2022ttm}.
 A number of computational tools has been released to assist with various such tasks~\cite{Macaulay,Henning:2015alf,Gripaios:2018zrz,Criado:2019ugp,Marinissen:2020jmb,Banerjee:2020bym,Kondo:2022wcw}.
 However, the set of symmetry groups considered in the Hilbert series context --- especially when it comes to computational tools --- is still mostly limited to the continuous groups encountered as gauge redundancies and accidental symmetries of the SM, and in particular does not extend to the large set of discrete groups employed in e.g. flavour physics.
 Flavour symmetric models constitute a large playground for Hilbert Series techniques, simply because there are a lot of possibilities: As there is a large number of discrete groups with appropriate representations (see e.g.~\cite{Ishimori:2010au} for appearing mathematical groups), and the groups can be freely combined, the number of potential symmetries to be present is vast (see~\cite{Parattu:2010cy} for an impression of the sheer number of potential groups).
 A large body of literature exists applying these ideas to both lepton and quark sectors already (see e.g.~\cite{Hernandez:2012ra,Lam:2012ga,Holthausen:2012wt,King:2013vna,Holthausen:2013vba,Joshipura:2014pqa,Talbert:2014bda,Yao:2015dwa,King:2016pgv,deMedeirosVarzielas:2016fqq,Yao:2016zev,Bernigaud:2019bfy}), and research involving discrete symmetry groups is still actively ongoing (see~\cite{Bernigaud:2022sgk,Garg:2022nor,Baur:2022hma,Vien:2022sxh,Vien:2022pwf,Kobayashi:2022jvy,Gautam:2022jrg,Puyam:2022mej,KrishnanR:2022rtm,Singh:2022tge,deAnda:2021jzc,Nomura:2021ewm,Bonilla:2021ize,Hagedorn:2021ldq,Srivastava:2021pyz,Hernandez:2021mxo,Verma:2021koo,Nguyen:2020ehj,deMedeirosVarzielas:2021pug,Nomura:2022boj,Ghosh:2021rmn} for examples from 2022 alone).
 We thus aim to lay the groundwork here to chart this so far unexplored aspect of EFT applications of the Hilbert series.